 🔍 TradingView vs StockCharts Backtesting

-TradingView has implemented very powerful backtesting features, whereas StockChart does not have backtesting functionality.
-It is possible to scan for chart patterns and indicator conditions in a specific historical timeframe with StockCharts, but that is not the same as backtesting.
+TradingView has implemented powerful backtesting features, whereas StockChart does not have backtesting functionality.
+Scanning for chart patterns and indicator conditions in a specific historical timeframe with StockCharts is possible, but that is not the same as backtesting.

 TradingView has robust backtesting reporting showing trades, profit, loss, and capital drawdown; StockCharts does not.

-TradingView has a backtesting system called Strategy Tester, but you will have to develop some scripting skills using the proprietary Pine code to develop original backtesting systems.
+TradingView has a backtesting system called Strategy Tester, but you must develop some scripting skills using the proprietary Pine code to develop original backtesting systems.
 I have even implemented my MOSES ETF Trading strategy into TradingView; I am no developer, but the Pine Script language is so natural anyone can do it.

 🖱 TradingView vs. StockCharts Usability

 Both TradingView and StocksCharts ACP are incredibly easy to use, requiring zero installation or configuration.
-Both platforms are easy to use for beginners and offer advanced features for more experienced traders.
+Both platforms are easy for beginners and offer advanced features for more experienced traders.

 🏁 Final Thoughts